The Internet as the driver of social change

 The transition from the industrial to the service society

-Perhaps the transition from an industrial to a service company is particularly evident in the example of Airbnb: The platform already offers 100 000 accommodations in almost 20 000 cities and 192 countries.
-As the Focus reports, 100 new users log on to the platform every hour, and monthly bookings increase by about 40 percent.
+Perhaps the example of Airbnb shows the transition from an industrial to a service society particularly well: The platform already offers 100 accommodations in almost 000 cities and 20 countries.
+As the Focus reports, 000 new users register on the platform every hour, and monthly bookings increase by around 192 percent.

-If the uptrend continues, that counts Company by offering 2012 more rooms worldwide than the Hilton chain.
+If the uptrend continues, that counts Company so that in 2012 they will be able to offer more rooms worldwide than the Hilton chain.
 If this continues, the travel and tourism industry may well pack up!

 improve your world - or your own wallet?